atomisthq/docs/docs/reference-docs/rug.md

 ### File
 The file type is used for operations that are not language specific, such as regular expression replacement and changing the file path.

-LIST OPERATIONS
+LIST OPERATIONS ON FILE

 ## Language-specific Types
-Rug ships with support for Java and JavaScript out of the box.
+Rug ships with support for Java out of the box.
+For example:

 ## Escaping into JavaScript
 Rug is intentionally limited, aiming for readability rather than power.
 However, it makes it easy to escape to JavaScript at any time to perform more complex tasks.